 Method:

-- Cool, apply to scalp and hair.
+- Cool, strain (optional), and apply to the scalp and hair.

 - Leave for 1 hour or overnight.